jsb1138/loopline-todo-app-fullstack/README.md

 ## To Do App - Fullstack Version

+This is a To Do App that was assigned to me as a take-home coding challenge for a company called Loopline Systems.
+It passed, but I ended up choosing to work with another commpany.
+There is another version of this app in my repos that is not full stack and uses Redux with local storage (as per the specs of the challenge).

-This version makes use of a Rest API built on a Go backend which employs an AWS Aurora PostgreSQL instance.
+This version makes use of a Rest API built on a Go backend which employs an AWS Aurora PostgreSQL instance and is hosted on EC2.
+The Go backend is in my repos.

 To run the app, clone the repo, install dependencies and then run the development server: